Gain Consulting

 Fal Rivers to Reef Programme Development

-Gain has completed a six month piece of work on behalf of Cornwall Council, developing a large-scale nature recovery programme for the River Fal, Estuary, and marine area in Cornwall, covering over 18,000 hectares.
-Gain supported the co-design of a 20 year work programme, facilitating a committed group of landowners and stakeholders to develop the following broad outcomes,
+Gain has completed a six month piece of work on behalf of Cornwall Council, developing a large-scale nature recovery programme for the River Fal, Estuary, and marine area in Cornwall, facilitating landowners and stakeholders to develop the following broad outcomes,

-· Large-scale recovery of habitats and species, including temperate rainforest restoration and landscape-scale interventions for a range of target species
+· Large-scale recovery of habitats and species, including temperate rainforest restoration and interventions for target species

-· A significant improvement in water quality and flow management through sustainable land practices.
+· A significant improvement in water quality and flows through sustainable land practices.

-· Restoration of fish populations and a new fishery to control invasive Pacific Oysters.
+· Restoration of fish populations and control of invasive Pacific Oysters.

 · Support for thriving Native Oyster, Seagrass and Maerl beds in the marine environment.